abedputra/Dnato-system-login/README.md

 - Gravatar user profile
 - Recaptcha by Google
 - Compress HTML Settings for more speed
-- Account Secure (Notification to Review Activity Log In, Will Sent via Your Email like Google) :new: :tada:
+- Account Secure (Notification to Review Activity Log In, Will Sent via Email like Google) :new: :tada:
 - Active or Inactive Recaptcha :new:
 - Add Settings :new:
 - Add Theme :new: :tada: